Dr-Noob/cpufetch/README.md

 See [cpufetch programming documentation](https://github.com/Dr-Noob/cpufetch/blob/master/doc/README.md).

 ### Bugs or improvements
 There are many open issues in github (see [issues](https://github.com/Dr-Noob/cpufetch/issues)).
-Feel free to open a new one report a issue or propose any improvement in `cpufetch`
+Feel free to open a new one report an issue or propose any improvement in `cpufetch`

 ### Testers
 I would like to thank [Gonzalocl](https://github.com/Gonzalocl) and [OdnetninI](https://github.com/OdnetninI) for their help, running `cpufetch` in many different CPUs they have access to, which makes it easier to debug and check the correctness of `cpufetch`.